nagoli/user-research-helper/README.md

 You have two options to use this tool:

-1. **Colab Option:** Use Google Colab without any local installations.
+1. **Colab Option:** Use Google Colab to run the tool without any local installations (Google account needed).
 2. **Python Option:** Run the tool locally on your machine.

 ### Colab Option